dwjoyce/pythonbook/chapters/Drawing Turtles.rst

     >>> math.sqrt(64)
     8.0

 which should give us the answer of 8 (8.0 to be exact), as you would expect.
 You cannot use a module until you have performed the import, not before!
 Notice the ``.`` (period) character - it separates the module name (``math``) from the function being used (``sqrt``).
 We must write the name of the module first, followed by the ``.`` period, and then the function name that is to be found inside the module.
-The period is used to say that this function is found inside this module - we will see more of this later when talking about type or class functions.
+The period is used to say that this function is found inside this module - we will see more of this later when talking about functions that belong to a particular type.

 Here is another example - using the value of :math:`\pi` as defined as a variable by the ``math`` module::

     >>> math.pi
     3.141592653589793

 Using the name ``math.pi`` is not calling a function, it is referring to a floating point (i.e. fractional) variable inside the ``math`` module, therefore we do not need to use parentheses.
-Although we refer to ``math.pi`` as a :term:`variable`, we do not expect it change any time, it is what we call a constant.
+Although we refer to ``math.pi`` as a :term:`variable`, we do not expect it change in value.
+We call this type of value a *constant*.

 Stick your head out of the shell
 --------------------------------